fpco/terraform-aws-foundation/examples/ad-asg/README.md

 * RDP to your instance and verify
 * RDP using Active Directory authentication

-Note that once the terraform apply is completed, it takes some minutes (approximately _ minutes in my experience) for the instance to join the Active directory.

 ### Method 1

 On a Linux client machine, something like